shaikhj-ayan/HelloFresh-Revenue-and-Cost-Optimization-Analysis-sql-excel-powerbi/README.md

 * GitHub for project documentation and version control

+## 🔍 Research Questions & Key Findings

-# ❓ Research Questions
+### 📊 Research Questions

-* What is total revenue by year and region?
+* How has revenue changed across regions over time?
-* Which region has the highest revenue and fastest growth?
+* Which regions are driving or declining revenue growth?
+* How has AEBITDA and profitability evolved?
+* Are margins improving despite revenue decline?
-* How do AEBITDA and AEBIT perform across years and regions?
+* How has order volume changed across regions?
-* What are AEBITDA and AEBIT margins by region?
-* What is the contribution margin trend over time?
-* How much revenue comes from the meal kit segment?
-* How many orders are placed per region each year?
-* What is the average order value by region and year?
+* Is revenue decline driven by fewer orders or lower spending?
-* How much is spent on procurement, cooking, and marketing?
+* How have operational and marketing costs changed?

-* What is the working capital position?
-* What is the value of inventories and ingredients?
-* What are yearly depreciation and amortization costs?
+---

 # 🔍 Key Findings